-Control: 1093; Revision: 0; Updated: Nov-10; Applicability: G, P, C, S; Compliance: should; Authority: AA In areas containing cables for systems of different classifications, agencies should ensure that the connectors for each system are different from those of the other systems; unless the length of the higher classified patch cables is less than the distance between the higher classified patch panel and any patch panel of a lower classification.
+Control: 1093; Revision: 1; Updated: Sep-17; Applicability: UD, P, C, S; Compliance: should; Authority: AA In areas containing cables for systems of different classifications, connectors for each system should be different from those of the other systems; unless the higher classified patch cables cannot bridge the distance between the higher classified patch panel and any patch panel of a lower classification.

-Control: 0214; Revision: 2; Updated: Nov-10; Applicability: TS; Compliance: must; Authority: AA

-In areas containing cables for both TOP SECRET systems and systems of other classifications, agencies must ensure that the connectors for the TOP SECRET systems are different from those of the other systems.
+Control: 0214; Revision: 2; Updated: Nov-10; Applicability: TS; Compliance: must; Authority: AA In areas containing cables for both TOP SECRET systems and systems of other classifications, agencies must ensure that the connectors for the TOP SECRET systems are different from those of the other systems.

-Control: 1094; Revision: 0; Updated: Nov-10; Applicability: G, P, C, S; Compliance: should; Authority: AA

-In areas containing cables for systems of different classifications, agencies should document the selection of connector types.
+Control: 1094; Revision: 0; Updated: Nov-10; Applicability: UD, P, C, S; Compliance: should; Authority: AA In areas containing cables for systems of different classifications, agencies should document the selection of connector types.